ilyes4j/gwt-modular-webapp-archetype/README.md

   -Dtomcatport=8080
 ```

-* On a Windows based systems :
+* On a Windows based system :

 ```shell
 $ mvn archetype:generate ^